pyca/cryptography/docs/primitives/symmetric-encryption.rst

                         message).
 Must be the same number of bytes as the ``block_size`` of the cipher.
 It is critical to never reuse a ``nonce`` with a given ``key``.
+Unlike :class:`~cryptography.primitives.block.modes.CBC`,
-Unlike CBC, reusing a nonce compromises the security of all data encrypted under the key (see: two time pad).
+                        reusing a nonce compromises the security of all data encrypted under the key.
+Specifically,
+                        (pt1 xor keystream) xor (pt2 xor keystream) is equivalent to (pt1 xor pt2).

 .. class:: cryptography.primitives.block.modes.OFB(initialization_vector)